Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

-Mucus in the Human Body - Functions and Health Problems
+Mucus in the Body

-Composition of Mucus
+Composition and State of Mucus

-Mucus contains water, proteins such as mucins, antibodies, and antiseptics, and salts.
-Mucins are large glycoproteins, which are proteins with attached carbohydrates.
+Mucus contains water, proteins such as mucins, antibodies, antiseptics, and salts.
+Mucins are glycoproteins, which are proteins with attached carbohydrates.
 The carbohydrate coating gives mucin molecules a large ability to absorb water.
 Antibodies help the immune system to attack pathogens (organisms that cause disease), while antiseptics kill pathogens directly.

-Mucus in the Respiratory Tract
+The Role of Cilia in the Respiratory Tract

 In the airways of the lungs, mucus traps inhaled particles and humidifies the air.
 Tiny hair-like structures called cilia line the airways.
 The cilia beat in a coordinated pattern, sweeping the mucus up to the back of the throat, where it's swallowed or released into the nose.